iamalexbrady/iamalexbrady.github.io/docs/_articles/the_teacher.md

 The question determining any teacher is ...Do they teach God?
 By demonstration.

-It is by demonstrating that is it show that they are learning it.
+It is by demonstrating that shows that they are learning it.
 To teach God, one must have learned God.
 If they can demonstrate it, they must have learned it from somewhere.

 ---